Most Common Scenario

 4x D7140

-+ consult, X-ray, sedation, pharmacy
++ consult, X-ray, pharmacy; sedation often unnecessary

 Rare.
 Most patients with all four erupted have no clinical indication for prophylactic removal.
 If indicated, a general dentist can usually perform these without IV sedation, reducing cost further.